 Often, rehabilitation is needed to recover as much function as possible.

-The spinal cord is the main pathway of communication between the brain and the rest of the body.
-It is a long, fragile, tubelike structure that extends downward from the base of the brain.
+The spinal cord Spinal Cord The spinal cord is a long, fragile tubelike structure that begins at the end of the brain stem and continues down almost to the bottom of the spine.
+The spinal cord consists of bundles of nerve... read more is the main pathway of communication between the brain and the rest of the body.
+It is a long, thick, fragile structure that extends downward from the base of the brain.
 The cord is protected by the back bones (vertebrae) of the spine (spinal column).
 The vertebrae are separated and cushioned by disks made of cartilage.

 Where Is the Spinal Cord Damaged?